cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

    * Download Explosion.wav  from [here](https://github.com/nasa/trick/blob/master/trick_sims/Cannon/models/graphics/resources/Explosion.wav).

-:exclamation: When you download the wave files from Github, their names may be set to a flattened version of their full pathnames.
+:exclamation: When you download the wave files from GitHub, their names may be set to a flattened version of their full pathnames.
 So, we have to rename them to their real names.

    * Rename the down-loaded wave files to **CannonBoom.wav**, and **Explosion.wav** respectively, and move them both to ```models/graphics/resources/```.